mmistakes/made-mistakes-jekyll/_posts/2013-03-26-gattermann-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @gattermann"
+title: "Black and white face in shadow"
 description: "PaperFaces portrait of @gattermann drawn with Paper by 53 on an iPad."
 image: paperfaces-gattermann-twitter-lg
 thumb: paperfaces-gattermann-twitter-150.jpg